WaghRahul/Uber-Data-Analysis/README.md

-# Uber-Data-Analysis-Alfido-Tech-Internship-Task-2
+# Uber-Data-Analysis

-  This project involves exploration of the Uber Dataset using R and various data manipulation and visualization packages.
-The initial focus is on data preprocessing, where the dataset is loaded from a CSV file, and measures are taken to handle missing and inconsistent data.
-This includes replacing empty strings with NA values, converting date and time columns to datetime objects, removing duplicates, and standardizing location names.

-  After data preprocessing, the project proceeds to understand the dataset's structure and dimensions, offering a summary of the "MILES" column to provide an overview of trip distances.
-The heart of the project lies in data visualization, with a series of compelling visualizations.
-These visualizations include a boxplot and histogram of trip distances, a bar plot displaying the count of Uber trips by purpose, and bar plots showing the top 10 start and stop locations by frequency.

-  Furthermore, the project features bar plots to visualize the average miles by category and purpose, allowing for an in-depth exploration of how trip distances vary based on different categories and purposes.
-This approach to data analysis and visualization provides valuable insights into the Uber Dataset, making it an essential resource for decision-making, optimization, and understanding user behavior within the Uber platform.
+***Overview:***
+Conducted an in-depth analysis of the Uber Dataset using R, focusing on data preprocessing, exploration, and visualization to derive actionable insights.

+***Key Steps:***

+**Data Preprocessing:** Loaded dataset from CSV, handled missing/inconsistent data, converted date/time columns, removed duplicates, and standardized location names.
+**Data Exploration:** Summarized trip distances using the "MILES" column.
+**Data Visualization:** Created boxplots and histograms of trip distances, bar plots for trip purposes, and top 10 start/stop locations by frequency.
+Visualized average miles by category and purpose.

+***Skills Used:*** R, Data Preprocessing, Data Manipulation, Data Visualization, ggplot2, dplyr

+***Conclusion:***
+This project provides valuable insights into trip patterns and user behaviour within the Uber platform, supporting decision-making and optimization efforts.